whistlegraph/aesthetic-computer/README.txt

 *** @aesthetic.computer ***
   - [] Make the first instagram grid post.
+  - [] Have "word" be wrapped and centered based on the painting by default.

 *** user generated media ***
   - [] You can do version updates on code but old versions are kept of the same